stelzinga/MF/MGT_99.Legend.md

 The most important one is Y as that sets the Venture apart from Competitors.
 The differentiating factors can be related to the Service itself (quality, availability, aesthetics, taste, ...), the cost to the Client, or it can be more focused on how the Service is produced (environmentally friendly, with involvement of the Client, etc).

 ### Values
 Values reflect what the Venture deems it's moral or cultural compass.
-It can be composed of Value and/or Principles.
+It can be composed of Value and Principles.
 These are somewhat different in what they mean.
-Principles govern interactions between people, but are objective.
-Examples include fairness, integrity, and honesty.

-On the other hand, Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change under different conditions.
-An examples is tolerance.
+Values focus on how to 'be' whereas principles focus on how to 'act' or what to do.
+Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change under different conditions.
+Principles govern interactions between people, but areor3 objective.

 Values and Principles affect the Venture as a whole and each individual working within and for it i.e., Suppliers.
 They also set requirements in terms of recruitment.
 The distinction between Values and Principles may not be made.